The Cardinality of Sumsets: Different Summands: Introduction

 for an absolute constant $C>0$.
 The extra factor of $h$ in the denominator can be accounted for by the fact that while $|S_1+\dots+S_h| \leq |S_1| \dots |S_h|$ holds for general sets $S_i$, when the same set $S$ is added to itself one has the stronger inequality $|S+\dots+S|\leq \binom{|S|+h-1}{h}.$ Inequality \eqref{A+hB} probably does not have the correct dependence in $h$ as the largest value of $|A+hB|$ in examples is of the order $h^{-h-1} \alpha^h m^{2-1/h}$.
 It would be of interest to bridge that gap.

-The proof of Theorem \ref{Main} is similar to that of \eqref{A+hB}.
+The proof of Theorem \ref{Main} is similar to that of inequality \eqref{A+hB}.
 There are nonetheless technical differences.
-Roughly speaking we combine ideas from the proof of \eqref{A+hB} with a strategy used repeatedly in the literature (for example in \cite{GMR2008, Ruzsa2010}) to prove a generalisation of the afore mentioned result of Ruzsa.
-We couldn't find a result general enough for our purposes in the literature and so give a detailed proof in Section \ref{Graphs}.
+Roughly speaking we combine ideas from the proof of inequality \eqref{A+hB} with a strategy used repeatedly in the literature (for example in \cite{GMR2008,Ruzsa2010}) to prove a generalisation of the afore mentioned result of Ruzsa.
+We could not find a result general enough for our purposes in the literature and so give a detailed proof in Section \ref{Graphs}.